FNNDSC/Analysis_ui/README.md

  ```

- Use these commands for your local development.
+ Use these commands for your local development build.

  ```shell
 docker build -t local/analysis_ui:dev -f Dockerfile_dev .